-Lana has launched in Latin America to be the one-stop shop for gig workers financial needs – TechCrunch
+Lana has launched in Latin America to be the one-stop shop for gig workers’ financial needs – TechCrunch

 “One of the things we’ve been interested in is in inclusion generally and in fintech specifically,” said Adeyemi Ajao, the firm’s co-founder.
 “We had gotten very close to investing in a couple of fintech companies in Latin America and that is because the opportunity is huge.
 There are several million people going from unbanked to banked in the region.”

-Along with a few other investors Base 10 put in $12.5 million to finance the Lana as it looks to expand.
+Along with a few other investors, Base 10 put in $12.5 million to finance Lana as it looks to expand.
 It’s a market that has few real competitors.
 Nubank, Latin America’s biggest fintech company, is offering credit services across the continent, but most of their end users already have an established financial history.

 “Most of their end users are not unbanked,” said Ajao.
 “With Lana it is truly gig workers… They can start by being a wallet of wallets and then give customers products that help them finance their cars or their scooters.”

 The ultimate idea is to get workers paid faster and provide a window into their financial history that can give them more opportunities at other gig economy companies, said Ajao.
-“The vision would be that someone can pug in their financial information for services.
+“The vision would be that someone can plug in their financial information for services.
 If they’re working for Rappi and have never been an Uber driver and they want to be an Uber driver, Lana can use their financial history with Rappi to offer a loan on a car,” he said.

 That financial history is completely inaccessible to a traditional bank, and those established financial services don’t care about the history built in wallets that they can’t control or track.
 “Today if you’ve been a gig worker and you go to a bank, that’s worth nothing,” said Ajao.